Navigation: PerfectTablePlan 5.3.4 > Reference > User interface > Windows >

 Click on Split column(s)... to split one or more selected columns into multiple columns.
 Click on Join columns... to join two or more selected columns into a single column.
 See below for more details.

 Click on Delete column to delete the currently selected column.

 When you are importing it can be useful to split and join columns.
 For example you might want to split a column in the format "name, company" into two separate columns "name" and "company", so you can import them into separate fields in PerfectTablePlan.

 You can carry out multiple split and join operations to get the data into the appropriate format.

-Select multiple columns using Shift+click or Ctrl+Click.
+Select multiple columns using +click or +Click.